 What’s the key to creating a floral masterpiece?
 Is it the colors that go into it or the various textures used throughout?
 Is it grand displays of topiary trees or elegantly trained vines placed strategically to catch the light?

-You could always go for the notoriously long-flowering annuals, but they won’t come back next year and over time, you’ll find yourself spending hours and hours up close and personally with the dirt as you deadhead or plant yet another batch.
-The time and labor is tough enough, and we didn’t even get into the expense of replacing year after year.
+You could always go for the notoriously long-flowering annuals, but they won’t come back next year.
+Over time, you’ll find yourself spending hours and hours getting up close and personal with the dirt as you deadhead or plant yet another batch.
+The time and labor is tough enough, and we didn’t even get into the expense of replacing the flowering plants year after year.

 Using perennial flowers and shrubs is a much more sustainable way to garden.
 They’ll be back each year and often don’t require the relentless deadheading.
 While perennial flowers have several benefits going for them, many perennials bloom for only a couple of weeks each year.

 A short blooming period is not a concern if you choose perennial flowers that bloom all season.
-Some of the top choices include Happy Returns Daylily, Denim ’n Lace Russian Sage and Chocolate Chip Ajuga.
-Not only do extended bloom perennials give you far less work, but they serve up more eye candy from early spring to late fall.
+Some of the top choices include Happy Returns Daylily, Denim ‘n’ Lace Russian Sage and Chocolate Chip Ajuga.
+Not only do extended bloom perennials give you far less work, but they serve up more eye candy that lasts from early spring to late fall.

-Often, these extended bloom times mean there’s a smorgasbord for local beneficial pollinators.
-Monarch butterflies will rush to PowWow Wild Berry Coneflower and bees and other butterflies will revel in Vision in Red Astilbe.
+Extended bloom times can also mean there’s a smorgasbord for local beneficial pollinators.
+Monarch butterflies will rush to PowWow Wild Berry Coneflower, while bees and other butterflies will revel in Vision in Red Astilbe.

-Yes, the thought of creating an endless bloom perennials garden plan can be intimidating but no, it’s really not so bad once you know the basics.
+Yes, the thought of creating an endless bloom perennials garden plan can be intimidating.
+But it’s really not that tough once you know the basics.
 Here’s what you’ll want to be on the lookout for when selecting your extended-bloom perennials:

-It doesn’t matter how pretty the perennial you have your eye on is, if it’s not rated for your growing zone.
+It doesn’t matter how pretty the perennial you’re eyeing is if it’s not rated for your growing zone.
 Unless you choose a flowering plant that thrives in your zone, it’s beauty — and life — will be short lived.
-Make sure you pay attention to those numbers under the Plant Highlights on our product pages.
+Make sure you pay attention to the growing zone numbers under the Plant Highlights on our product pages.

 Not sure what growing zone you’re in?
-No problem, just enter your zip code in the “Find Your Growing Zone” box right above the map of the U.S. on product pages.
+No problem, just enter your zip code in the field above the U.S. map on the product pages.

 Some plants love being in the hot summer sun all day long while others would much rather stay in the shade.
 There are plenty who like a bit of both.
-It’s important to know your landscape so you can pick long-blooming perennials that’ll thrive in that amount of light.
+It’s important to know your landscape so you can pick long-blooming perennials that’ll thrive in the amount of light your yard provides.

 Here’s a helpful hint:

-Often, you’ll find plants like medium moisture with well-drained soil.
+You’ll often find plants are fond of medium moisture with well-drained soil.
 This means not too wet and not too dry with soil that’ll hold water long enough for the roots to soak up what it needs, but not long enough that the plant is sitting in water.

 If you live in a wetland, look for plants that enjoy a bit more water or are adaptable to many soil types.
-If you’re somewhere that experiences long periods of drought, Little Goldstar Black-Eyed Susan and Provence Lavender will work well as they are drought tolerant.
+If you’re somewhere that experiences long periods of drought, Little Goldstar Black-Eyed Susan and Provence Lavender will work well, as both are drought tolerant.

-The last thing you’ll want to figure into your perennial browsing is mature height and spread of your selected flowering plants.
-The mature height and spread tell you how tall and how wide the plant will be if left to its own devices year after year.
+The last thing you’ll want to figure into your perennial browsing is the mature height and spread of your selected flowering plants.
+The mature height and spread tell you how tall and wide the plant will be if left to its own devices year after year.

-Usually, perennials will reach their mature height in one season because they’ll die back and start over year after year.
+Perennials generally reach their mature height in one season because they die back and start over year after year.
 Mature height and spread will determine how you use them in your garden.
-Low growers can be ground cover and taller flowering perennials would be great for mid to back-row planting.
+Low growers can be ground cover.
+Taller, flowering perennials would be great for mid- to back-row planting.

 A great planting location can make or break your success as a gardener.

-It’ll pair beautifully with perennial shrubs like butterfly bushes and blooms from late spring to early fall.
+It’ll pair beautifully with perennial shrubs like butterfly bushes.
+This extended bloom perennial blooms from late spring to early fall.
 It likes full sun and well-drained soil but doesn’t require much moisture once it’s established.

-There’s just something about perennial daisies that bloom all summer and Becky Shasta is one of the best!
-It’s been improved from the original shasta daisy so that it has stronger stems that don’t need any staking throughout the season.
+There’s just something about perennial daisies that bloom all summer, and Becky Shasta is one of the best.
+It’s been improved from the original shasta daisy to feature stronger stems that don’t require staking throughout the season.

-This summer-blooming perennial’s white flowers on top of lush green foliage make an eye-catching focal point in a perennial garden or a classic addition to your pollinator garden.
+This summer-blooming perennial’s white flowers and lush green foliage make an eye-catching focal point in a perennial garden or a classic addition to your pollinator garden.
 No matter which garden Becky ends up in, you’ll soon see why it was named Perennial of the Year in 2003.

 This perennial likes full sun with a bit of morning shade.
 You’ll also want to check and make sure the soil is well-drained as it doesn’t like staying wet, especially in dormancy.
-These add great color to summer beds, borders and containers.
+These extended bloom perennials add great color to summer beds, borders and containers.

-These leaves of Jack Frost will have you feeling the cool brush of a winter wonderland against your cheek with its frosty look.
+With their frosty look, the leaves of Jack Frost will have you feeling the cool brush of a winter wonderland against your cheek.
 The bright baby blue flowers bloom in early spring and continue for weeks.
 It’s a great way to usher in the beginning of the warmer seasons.

 Oh, let us count the reasons we love Delta Dawn.
 First, there’s the unique foliage comprised of a dynamic red and lime-yellow duo that’s sure to draw the eye.
-Second, the prays of delicate, white bellflowers that appear in the spring!
+Second, you’ll adore the sprays of delicate, white bellflowers that appear in the spring.

-Yes, picking the right plants gets you well on your way to a garden full of extended blooming perennials but there are still ways to give your garden the best chance at prolonged flowering times.
+Yes, picking the right flowering plants gets you well on your way to a garden full of extended blooming perennials.
+But there are still ways to give your garden the best chance at prolonged flowering times.

 One of the best ways to keep the perennial shrubs and plants happy is by pruning regularly.
 This means grabbing your favorite pair of gardening shears and taking off the appropriate amount during the appropriate time.

 As blooms start to turn brown and fade, that’s another great time to prune them off.
-This allows the plant to start focusing on other things like more flowers or better root systems.
+This allows the plant to start focusing on other things, such as producing more flowers or strengthening the root system.